 British Columbia follows Ontario in number of retirement homes and range of retirement home costs.
-Rental prices are a little more affordable at an average of $2,747 per month.
+Rental prices are a little more affordable at an average of $2,250 per month.
 British Columbia's retirement homes offer the best of services and amenities.
 Retirement homes in BC cover a wide range of care needs, so costs vary.

 Costs in Alberta

-Retirement community rent for seniors in Alberta averages $2,798 per month.
+Retirement community rent for seniors in Alberta averages $2,780 per month.
 What accounts for this price is the fact that in Alberta, residents often receive health care and other amenities in their residences.
 The variety of care options come with different related costs.

 Costs in Manitoba

 Manitoba retirement communities offer a number of services and ameneties for seniors.
 Manitoba is one of the cheapest provinces to reitre in Canada.The average monthly rent for a standard space in a retirement community in Manitoba is $2,378 per month.

 Quebec offers a wide variety of senior housing types.
 The average rent for a senior space in Quebec is only $1,520 a month.
 Retirement communities in Quebec offer a vibrant social community as well as the support services that seniors need.

 In Saskatcehwan there are a wide number of senior communities with reasonable rental prices.The average monthly rent in Saksatchewan is $2,505 for a one-bedroom senior space.

 Learn more about retirement costs in Saskatchewan

 As it goes with real estate in general in Atlantic Canada, New Brunswick retirement homes are one of the country's most affordable, with an average rent of $2,137 per month.
 Seniors live in great comfort in Atlantic Canada and have a variety of options so they can choose the retirement home of their choice.